Denotational semantics: Denotational semantics of concurrency

 Many researchers have argued that the domain-theoretic models given above do not suffice for the more general case of concurrent computation.
 For this reason various new models have been introduced.
 In the early 1980s, people began using the style of denotational semantics to give semantics for concurrent languages.
 Examples include Will Clinger's work with the actor model; Glynn Winskel's work with event structures and Petri nets; and the work by Francez, Hoare, Lehmann, and de Roever (1979) on trace semantics for CSP.
 All these lines of inquiry remain under investigation (see e.g. the various denotational models for CSP).

 Recently, Winskel and others have proposed the category of profunctors as a domain theory for concurrency.

 Denotational semantics of state

 State (such as a heap) and simple imperative features can be straightforwardly modeled in the denotational semantics described above.
-All the textbooks below have the details.
 The key idea is to consider a command as a partial function on some domain of states.
 The meaning of "x:=3" is then the function that takes a state to the state with 3 assigned to x.
 The sequencing operator ";" is denoted by composition of functions.
 Fixed-point constructions are then used to give a semantics to looping constructs, such as "while".

 Things become more difficult in modelling programs with local variables.
 One approach is to no longer work with domains, but instead to interpret types as functors from some category of worlds to a category of domains.
 Programs are then denoted by natural continuous functions between these functors.